pyrotek45/avon/tutorial/FEATURES.md

 ## Key Feature: Share Templates with `--git`

-**One of Avon's most powerful features is the `--git` flag**, which enables easy sharing and deployment of templates directly from GitHub.
+One of Avon's most powerful features is the `--git` flag, which enables easy sharing and deployment of templates directly from GitHub.
 This makes it incredibly easy to:

-- **Share your templates**: Put templates in GitHub, others can deploy with custom values
+- Share your templates: Put templates in GitHub, others can deploy with custom values
-- **Use others' templates**: Deploy templates from GitHub repositories with your own settings
+- Use others' templates: Deploy templates from GitHub repositories with your own settings
-- **Centralized management**: One template in git, many customized deployments
+- Centralized management: One template in git, many customized deployments
-- **Easy updates**: When templates are updated, everyone can redeploy with latest changes
+- Easy updates: When templates are updated, everyone can redeploy with latest changes

-**Format:** `avon deploy --git user/repo/path/to/file.av --root <destination> [arguments]`
+Format: `avon deploy --git user/repo/path/to/file.av --root <destination> [arguments]`

-**Example:**
+Example:
 ```bash
 # Deploy a vim config from GitHub with custom settings
 avon deploy --git user/repo/vimrc.av --root ~ -username alice -theme gruvbox